Shattered Pixel Dungeon Guide

 - Skeleton : Available from 6F to 9F, nothing noteworthy except that it explodes on death, damaging everyone in the 3x3 vicinity.

-- Crazy Thief : Available from 6F to 9F, attacks quickly.
-On each attacks, it may steal a random item in the Hero's inventory.
+- Crazy Thief : Available from 6F to 9F, has 150% attack speed.
+On each attacks, it may steal a random item in the Hero's main inventory.
 After a successful steal, it'll attempt to run away.
-Don't let it run too far, or your stolen item is permanently lost.
+Don't let it out of your sight for too long, or your stolen item is permanently lost.

 - Crazy Bandit : Rare variant of Crazy Thief, will cripple, poison, & blind the Hero after a successful item theft.